datachand/scribe-1/README.md

 ## Description
 A fast and simple stream based logging library for C. Note, most of the api is unstable at the moment.

+Currently scribe is known to build successfully on OS X with clang-600.0.56 and gcc 4.9.2.

 Author: Dalton Woodard

 Contact: daltonmwoodard@gmail.com